Lagkouvardos/Rhea/README.md

 If you use Rhea in your work, please cite the original publication:

-Lagkouvardos I., Fisher S., Kumar N., Clavet T. (2016) Rhea: A transparent and modular R pipeline for microbial profiling based on 16S rRNA gene amplicons.
+Lagkouvardos I., Fischer S., Kumar N., Clavel T. (2016) Rhea: A transparent and modular R pipeline for microbial profiling based on 16S rRNA gene amplicons.
 In review